aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltm-to-word/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTM to WORD in Java Online for Free" %}}

-The following example demonstrates how to convert XLTM to WORD document format in Java.
+The following example demonstrates how to convert XLTM to WORD in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM file into WORD format.
+Follow the easy steps to convert XLTM to WORD.
 Upload your XLTM file, then simply save it as WORD file.
 For both XLTM reading and WORD writing you can use fully qualified filenames.
 The output WORD content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}